Domiii/smart-video-2013/README.md

 			1. Also extract them into that folder
 			2. Run "ls > cfg/dataset-name.txt" (a list of all image file names that comprise the video)
 			3. Add entry to cfg/clips.json

+- Coding Conventions
+	- Indentation
+		- Replace tabs with 4 spaces
+	- Avoid raw pointers in C++
+		- When to use what kind of pointer: http://stackoverflow.com/a/8376611/2228771
+		- Ideas on avoiding pointers and why: http://blog.emptycrate.com/node/354

 - TODO
 	- a lot more...